-After completing the Application Template, the BIG-IP system presents a list of all the configuration objects created to support XenApp or XenDesktop.
+After completing the Application Template, the BIG-IP system presents a list of all the configuration objects created to support Virtual Apps and Desktops.
 Once the objects have been created, you are ready to use the new deployment.

 Modifying DNS settings to use the BIG-IP virtual server address